 Earliest - March 13.
 Latest - April 19.
 Average - April 5

 This is a plant of bogs, marshes and stream banks.
-The flowers on this plant are on a spadix (knob shaped cluster) contained within a spathe, which on this plant is mostly purple-brown and mottled with green.
+The flowers on this plant are on a spadix (knob shaped cluster) contained within a spathe.
+The spathe on this plant is mostly purple-brown and mottled with green.
 After flowering this part, which forms the seeds, is surrounded by the roundish large basal leaves.
 Flowers on the spadix are 4-part, tiny, and green.
 The fruit that forms is a cluster of berries, bluish black in color.

 It has been observed that temperatures within the buds have been recorded as high as 27 degrees F. above the outside air temperature.
 Although the marsh in the Garden lacked this plant initially, it was one of the first plants Eloise Butler brought in.

 Eloise dug some up near the Lake Street Bridge in Minneapolis and planted them on June 3, 1907.
-The first common name undoubtedly comes from the flower’s offensive smell.
+The common name undoubtedly comes from the flower’s offensive smell.
 The species name, foetidus, means “evil smelling.”
 The foul odor from the parts notwithstanding, there were medicinal uses for the plant.
+It is also known as "hermit of the bog".

 Earliest - March 22.
 Latest - April 22.
 Average - April 7